About Housing Now

 Phase 2 Sites

 In May 2020, City Council approved the second phase of Housing Now.
-The six new sites in Phase Two will create between 1,455 to 1,710 new residential units including 1,060 to 1,240 purpose-built rentals, of which half (530 to 620) will be affordable rental units.
+The six new sites in Phase Two will create between 1,455 to 1,710 new residential units including an estimated 1,600 purpose-built rentals, of which an estimated 800 will be affordable rental units.
 The sites are close to transit, as well as commercial and employment areas, and create opportunities to further develop complete communities, bringing benefits to existing and future residents.

 Expanding Housing Now will increase and accelerate the creation of affordable housing opportunities for households with diverse income levels.